 The WAKE-UP consortium brings together leading stroke researchers from European academic institutions, highly specialised enterprise partners, and patient organisations providing a wide range of clinical and scientific expertise in stroke, image processing, and the conduct of clinical trials.

-The trial is using MRI to identify individual patients who may fall into the time window for clot-busting drug treatment when the timing of symptom onset is unknown, and after five years of recruitment, the results are expected by early 2018.
+The trial is using MRI to identify individual patients who may fall into the time window for clot-busting drug treatment when the timing of symptom onset is unknown.

 A pioneering theronastic tool